byterubpay/byterub-site/_posts/2015-03-09-byterub-missive-for-the-week-of-2015-03-09.md

 A brief summary of the points discussed follows, a full transcription of the podcast is below that and was kindly transcribed by goin2mars.
 You can donate to him for his transcription efforts: 4AzncXEK71uEtNtSKJjaX845XnJr9s7onXYNSBPTB2AGNnPbTjaN5W72qo8YgSSYsLGcr5pTBQkjnE7ADn6XbbHG2CTvvU1

-In this week's podcast we cover external projects, with an interview with the [xmr.to](http://xmr.to) team.
+In this week's podcast we cover external projects, with an interview with the [btr.to](http://btr.to) team.

 1. [MyByteRub](https://mybyterub.com) has added existing wallet import functionality.
-Just use your 25 word mnemonic from simplewallet when logging in, and after paying the 10 XMR once-off fee your wallet will be available in MyByteRub.
+Just use your 25 word mnemonic from simplewallet when logging in, and after paying the 10 BTR once-off fee your wallet will be available in MyByteRub.

-2. An interview with two members of the xmr.to team, binaryFate and Krongle, discussing some of the system's inner workings and challenges they've faced.
+2. An interview with two members of the btr.to team, binaryFate and Krongle, discussing some of the system's inner workings and challenges they've faced.

 Until next week!